Articles on: FeedHub

 Having a qualified product feed is not enough to maximize your reach and sales.
 To achieve it, you need to optimize your feed, and one of the fields that needs to be prioritized is your product title.

-Since you are selling electronics and you want to include more information such as color and SKU in your title, you can choose these fields from the drop down list and type the punctuation to organize the title neatly (e.g. you can add a dash, or parentheses).
+For example: If you are selling electronics and you want to include more information such as color and SKU in your title, you can choose these fields from the drop down list and type the punctuation to organize the title neatly (e.g. you can add a dash, or parentheses)

 Out of Stock: If [P] Inventory < 0, [F] Availability = “out of stock”